 Author: Brian Wu PhD.
-MD Candidate, Keck School of Medicine, Los Angeles, USA; Chief Editor: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand, July 2015.
+MD Candidate, Keck School of Medicine, Los Angeles, USA.
+DermNet NZ Editor in Chief: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+July 2015.

-Dark circles under the eyes describes a common appearance of the lower eyelids that has various causes.
+Dark circles under the eyes describe a common appearance of the lower eyelids that has various causes.
 The dark appearance can be due to:

 The appearance can be challenging to treat.